 Diane R. Rubin has extensive experience as construction and real estate counsel to private, public, and nonprofit clients including property developers and other owners, most notably colleges, universities, awarding authorities, and condominium associations.
 Diane’s practice incorporates the following disciplines:

 In the construction law arena, Diane represents owners, developers, general contractors, subcontractors, architects, and engineers in all aspects of construction transactions and disputes.
 She begins helping clients as early as the planning phase and continues to assist with procurements and through project completion for both new construction and aging infrastructure projects.
 She is expert at drafting both simple and complex design and construction agreements to manage risk, define the scope of work, and establish financial controls.
 When disputes arise, Diane has a proven track record of aggressively pursuing remedies and achieving results through negotiation, mediation, arbitration, and litigation in state and federal court.
-Areas of expertise include construction and design defect including obtaining seven figure awards for her clients.
+She is experienced in areas such as construction and design defects and has obtained significant, seven-figure awards for her clients.
 Diane is both a member of the AAA’s National Construction Panel of Arbitrators and a mediator.
 She has substantial expertise and provides guidance and representation to clients in matters concerning accessibility requirements under state and federal law.

 Colleges and Universities